loda-lang/loda-rust/documents/mining.md

 # Misc tasks

-## Task: Upload manually coded LODA programs to loda-lang
+## Task: Upload manually coded LODA program to loda-lang

-I sometimes have handwritten programs that that I want to upload to the server.
+I sometimes have a handwritten program that that I want to upload to the server.

 Approach A:
 I save the program in `~/.loda-rust/mine-event/my-handwritten-program.asm` and run `loda-rust mine`.